 The first goal is to get someone to open the door, so you can reach the next goal: start a conversation with the potential client and find out if they might be interested in your services.

 Depending on how good you are in sales and how well you can handle rejections, it might take you to knock on many different doors until you convert a seller or buyer lead.

 Typical Real Estate Door Knocking Statistics and Conversion Rates

 Now, you may ask yourself how many doors you will have to knock on until you convert a new real estate client.

 Let’s take a look at some statistics and performance-based marketing data.

-While I couldn’t find direct door knocking statistics specifically from the real estate industry, and some sources even state that there are no statistics and conversion rates at all, I could find several ones about door knocking in general and one from real estate based on anecdotal evidence.
+While I couldn’t find direct door-knocking statistics specifically from the real estate industry, and some sources even state that there are no statistics and conversion rates at all, I found several ones about door-knocking in general and one from real estate based on anecdotal evidence.